- All Ages

 Finally they can get artistic in seriously old school style and decorate the faces on the wall in tribal face markings and have their faces painted like Ice Age hunter-gatherers (this last during summer school holidays only); draw Mammoths or Hyenas on the cave walls or just leave your hand print; and Brass Rub your way along 400 million years of history on the Kent's Cavern time line.
 Cool!

 Kids (3-15): £10.00

 Under 3's: Free

 Cavern House, Ilsham Road, Torquay, Devon, TQ1 2JF, England

 Yes, there is an onsite restaurant and snacks are available.

-Kents Cavern has not told us if they are fully wheelchair friendly.
+No, Kents Cavern is not wheelchair friendly.

 All paths are concrete with 9 shallow steps half way round.
 There are some steep slopes but handrails are provided.
 Access for wheelchair users is restricted to the first chamber.

 Yes, Kents Cavern have stated they are pushchair friendly.